malnvenshorn/OctoPrint-FilamentManager/README.md

     `https://github.com/OllisGit/OctoPrint-FilamentManager/releases/latest/download/master.zip`

-1. For PostgreSQL support you need to install an additional dependency:
+1. For PostgreSQL support you need to install an additional dependency.
+Take a look into the [wiki](https://github.com/OllisGit/OctoPrint-FilamentManager/wiki) for more details.

     `pip install psycopg2`

+### Using PostgreSQL with Docker
+You need to make sure that you setup a docker runtime on your system.
+After that you can "manage" a PostgreSQL with the following commands:

+    docker-compose up
+_

+    docker-compose down --volumes
+_

+    docker-compose run postgres bash

 ## Screenshots